Article Translations: (Spanish)

 - Infection.
 Urine (pee) changes the skin's pH levels, and that lets bacteria and fungi grow more easily.
 The substances that stop diapers from leaking also prevent air circulation, creating a warm, moist environment where bacteria and fungi can thrive, causing a rash.

 - Allergies.
 Babies with sensitive skin also can develop rashes.
-Certain types of detergent, soaps, diapers (or dyes from diapers), or baby wipes can affect sensitive skin, causing a rash.
+Some types of detergent, soaps, diapers (or dyes from diapers), or baby wipes can affect sensitive skin, causing a rash.

 Also, starting new foods can change the content and frequency of a baby's poop, which can sometimes lead to a diaper rash.
 And diarrhea can make an existing case of diaper rash worse.

-Diaper rash that lasts for more than a few days, even with changes to the diapering routine, might be caused by a yeast called Candida albicans (a type of fungus).
-This form of the rash is usually red, slightly raised, and has small red dots extending beyond the main part of the rash.
+Diaper rash that lasts for more than a few days, even with changes to the diapering routine, might be caused by a yeast called Candida albicans.
+This rash is usually red, slightly raised, and has small red dots spreading beyond the main part of the rash.
 It often starts in the deep creases of skin and can spread to skin on the front and back of the baby.
 Antibiotics given to a baby or a breastfeeding mom can cause this, as they kill off the "good" bacteria that keep Candida from growing.

 To prevent diaper rash, keep your baby's skin as dry and clean as possible and change diapers often so that poop and pee don't irritate the skin.